Francis F. Chen

-Francis F. Chen (born November 18, 1929) is a Chinese-born American plasma physicist.
+Francis F. Chen (born November 18, 1929) is a Chinese-born American plasma physicist and electrical engineer.

 Early life and education

 On November 18, 1929, Chen was born in Guangdong province, China.
 Chen studied at Harvard University, where he received his bachelor's degree in astronomy in 1950, a master's degree in physics in 1953, and his doctorate in 1954.
 At that time he worked on high-energy physics (proton-proton scattering and proton-nucleus scattering at the new energy of 1 GeV).

 Career

 In 1954, Chen worked at the Princeton Plasma Physics Laboratory (PPPL), where he worked initially with the Model B1 Stellarator, a device used to confine hot plasma with magnetic fields in order to sustain a controlled nuclear fusion reaction.
 With the B1 Stellarator, Chen was the first to show that electrons could be trapped by a magnetic field for millions of traverses.
 Chen remained at PPPL until 1969.

 In 1969, Chen became a professor of electrical engineering at the University of California, Los Angeles.
 In 1994, Chen became a professor emeritus.
 Chen was a visiting scientist at the nuclear research center in Fontenay-aux-Roses in 1962-63, 1977 in Lausanne and in 1985 in Australia and Japan.